department-of-veterans-affairs/diffusion-marketplace/README.md

 2. `rails importer:import_answers` - imports the initial practice data the Diffusion Marketplace team collected via Survey Monkey, images and all~
 3. `rails importer:initial_featured` - sets the first three initial featured practices for the homepage
 4. `rails diffusion_history:all` - set up the initial diffusion history for the first five practices.
 Individual commands can be found here:  `lib/tasks/diffusion_history.rake`
+5. `rails milestones:milestone_transfer` - transfers original timeline entry milestones to the new milestone model

 To reset all of the data and do the process all over again, run:
 ```bash